sourcenetwork/docs.source.network/docs/concepts/ipfs.md

 ## Overview

-IPFS is a decentralized system to access websites, applications, files, and data using content addressing.
-IPFS stands for **InterPlanetary File System**.
-The fundamental idea underlying in this technology is to change the way a network of people and computers can exchange information amongst themselves.
+IPFS, or **InterPlanetary File System**, is a decentralized system designed for accessing websites, applications, files, and data using content addressing.
+This technology aims to revolutionize the way networks of people and computers exchange information with each other.

 ## Key Features

-- Distributed/decentralized system
+- Decentralized system
-- Uses content addressing
+- Content addressing
-- Participation
+- Active participation

-A decentralized system lets you access information or a file from multiple locations, which aren't managed by a single organization.
-The pro's of decentralization are - access to multiple locations to access data, easy to dodge content censorship, and faster file transfer.
+Decentralization allows users to access information or files from multiple locations, which are not controlled by a single entity.
+The benefits of decentralization include multiple data access points, resistance to content censorship, and faster file transfers.

-IPFS addresses a file by its content instead of its location.
-A content identifier is the cyrptographic hash of the content at that address.
-It is unique to the content it came in from and permits you to verify if you got what you had requested for.
+IPFS identifies files by their content instead of their location.
+A content identifier is the cryptographic hash of the content at that address, unique to the content it represents, and enables users to verify they have received the requested information.

-For IPFS to work well, active participation of people is necessary.
-If you are sharing files using IPFS, you need to have copies of the shared files available on multiple computers, which are powered on and running IPFS.
-In a nutshell, many people provide access to each others files and participate in making them available when requested.
-Note that if you have downloaded a file using IPFS, by default your computer will share it further with others participants to share further.
+For IPFS to function effectively, active participation of users is essential.
+Sharing files via IPFS requires having copies of the shared files available on multiple computers, which must be powered on and running IPFS.
+In essence, participants provide access to each other's files and contribute to their availability when requested.
+By default, when you download a file using IPFS, your computer will share it with other participants.

 ## How Does it Work?

-As discussed earlier, IPFS is a p2p (peer-to-peer) storage network.
-The IPFS ecosystem works with the following fundamental principles.
+IPFS operates as a peer-to-peer (P2P) storage network, utilizing the following core principles:

-1. Unique identification via content addressing
+1. Unique identification through content addressing
-2. Content linking via directed acrylic graphs (DAGs)
+2. Content linking using directed acyclic graphs (DAGs)
 3. Content discovery via distributed hash tables (DHTs)

 ## Suggested Reading

-For more in-depth knowledge of the IPFS system refer to the [IPFS Conceptual documentation](https://docs.ipfs.io/concepts/).
+For a more comprehensive understanding of the IPFS system, refer to the [IPFS Conceptual documentation](https://docs.ipfs.io/concepts/).